 Location: The Old School, Long Melford, CO10 9JQ

-Long Melford Open Gardens is now in its 11h year and this year a variety of gardens from courtyard to country house will be on show, along with plants sales and refreshments.
+Long Melford Open Gardens is an annual event which is now in its 12th year and is held on the last bank holiday Monday of May each year.
+This year a variety of gardens will be open to the public between 10am – 5pm from courtyard to country house will be on show, may also have plants for sale and refreshments.

 Come and see Long Melford village with its 15th-century church, two Elizabethan mansions and timber frame buildings, said to have one of the longest village streets in the country.